isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1627.md

 ---
-title: 'Encrusting Machine'
+title: 'Rotary Wok Fryer'
 permalink: /productivity-solutions-grant/solutionrepo/solution1627
 ---

-## Encrusting Machine
+## Rotary Wok Fryer

 ## Overview

 **Description**

-An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
-The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
-It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability
+Rotary wok fryers significantly improve the industrial frying process by providing functions like automated heating, programmable filling of oil/water, automated stirring and cleaning.
+The rotary wok fryer is able to rotate and stir the food to ensure that the food is evenly cooked.
+Recommended min capacity of 20L to accommodate scalability.
+This does not include equipment such as Jacketed Cooker and Cooking Tank.

-Cost of equipment capped at $25,000 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)